Tropical methods for building real space sextics with totally real tritangent planes: Arithmetic considerations

 \begin{remark} The value of the Legendre symbol of $-1$ on any finite field $k=\mathbb{F}_{p^n}$ of odd prime characteristic $p$ can be easily determined thanks to the multiplicativity of the Legendre symbol, combined with~\cite[Proposition 2.2.4]{Cohen}.
 More precisely, we have

 In particular, when $n$ is odd and $p \equiv 3$ mod 4, it follows that $\left(\frac{-1}{\mathbb{F}_{p^n}}\right) = \left(\frac{-1}{\RR}\right) = -1$. \end{remark}

 \autoref{thm:ComparingFieldsWithNoSquareRootFor-1} becomes a useful tool to determine $\K$-rationality of a tritangent lift whenever $\K$ is comparable to $\PSR$.
 Examples of such fields are those where $\left(\frac{-1}{\resK}\right) = -1$.
-As a consequence of~\autoref{rm:LegendreSymbol-1} this will hold whenever $\resK$ is a finite field of odd prime characteristic $p$, and whose order an odd power of $p$ with $p\equiv 3$ mod 4.
+As a consequence of~\autoref{rm:LegendreSymbol-1} this will hold whenever $\resK$ is a finite field of odd prime characteristic $p$ with $p\equiv 3$ mod 4, and whose order is an odd power of $p$.

 Our next result is analogous to~\cite[Corollary 3.17]{MPS23}, and it follows directly from~\autoref{thm:ComparingFieldsWithNoSquareRootFor-1} when $\K_2 = \PSR$: